connexcs/docs/docs/webphone.md

 !!! warning "Limitations"
     iOS limits the ability to perform push notifications

+## Setup

+### Setup Domains

+ConnexCS **WebPhone** needs 2 domains to function correctly:
+* **Domain (A)** - This is the location where the phone will be hosted, and needs to be provided to your customers.
+Create a CNAME on your domain pointing to `portal.connexcs.com.` (yes, this is the same as the customer portal).
+* **Domain (B)** This is the signaling domain, and is attached to your server.

+Our recommended way to setup domains pointing to your server is listed here.
+In short you should setup a DNS record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.

+### Verify Certificates

+After the domains are configured, verify the certificates are in the certificate page (Setup > Information > Certificates)
+* If the domain is not listed, click on `Add Certificate`
+* If the certificates are listed but they dont have an issue or expiry date, click on "Refresh Certificates".
+This may take up to 10 minutes to complete.

+### Enable WebRTC

+To setup WebRTC on a server

+1. Ensure **Domain (B)** (signalling domain from above) points ONLY to the server you will enable WebRTC on.
+2. Update your server (Setup > Servers > select the server then Edit)
+   * Update the FQDN to the server
+   * Ensure that both **TLS** and **WebRTC** are enabled
+   * Run `Install Server` if any setttings were changed

+!!! tip "AnyEdge and WebRTC"
+    If you are using AnyEdge, you can enable WebRTC automatically by adding a domain name to your AnyEdge Domain.

+### Add Webphone Domain

+Once domains, certificates, and server settings are updated, we can add the WebPhone domain.

+Go to Setup > Integrations > WebPhone
+1. For **Domain**, enter **Domain (A)**
+2. Set **WebRTC Host** as **Domain (B)**
+3. Click **`Save`**

+Your WebPhone should now be working.

+## Config Options

+### Basic

+* **Brandname** - This is what will Display in the webphone.
+Your Account name will not be displayed.
+* **Domain** - The URL where the webphone is accessed (**Domain A** from the initial **WebPhone setup**).
+* **WebRTC Host** - The server address that you will be connecting to (**Domain B** from the initial **WebPhone setup**).
+This is always a domain name and can be pointed directly to a server or to AnyEdge.
+* **Template Customer** - The customer account in the system which can be setup with all the default options created for your new customer.
+* **Register Success HTML** - The contents of this box will be displayed to users after they have completed their signup process.

+### Menu

+There are 6 spaces at the bottom of the screen for Icons to be displayed, each icon links to a separate page, you can change the position of an icon-page by using the position selector.
+You can change the label by changing the first column and the actual icon displayed by changing the text in the Icon column, We use "Material Icons" a list of available icons is available \[here\]([https://cdn.materialdesignicons.com/5.2.45/](https://cdn.materialdesignicons.com/5.2.45/))

+### Custom Page

+A Custom Page allows you to create a dynamically generated page from within ConnexCS.
+To set this up:

+1. Go to Setup > Config > Templates and click the add button.
+2. Fill in a name and create the page in the HTML box at the bottom.
+3. Back in WebPhone goto Menu and Select the template that you have just created at the bottom of the page.
+4. Choose a Custom Title, Custom Icon and Position, and click save.

+### Options

+* **HIDE\_UUID** - A Unique identifier is available in the side menu which can be passed back to our team should we need to investigate any issues.
+This option will hide the UUID from being displayed in the menu
+* **Menu Right** - Switch the menu from the left side of the screen to the right
+* **Edit Balance** - Shows the account balance inside the WebPhone
+* **Edit Settings** - As default after deployment settings are not editable directly, Enabling this option will allow the Settings Page to be editable.
+* **Register** - The default config of the WebPhone is to allow existing users to login with a username & password, Enabling this option will allow users who have not registered for any account to create an account all in the WebPhone.
+* **Username as Title** - Replaces the brand name with the username of the provisioned user.
+* **Accept Payment** - When enabled payment gateways which have been configured in the API section will be available in the control panel

 ## State-level firewalls
 WebRTC is effective for bypassing state-level firewalls by: